skounis/vc-notes/notebook/docs/papers/credential-flavors-iwb.md

 sidebar_position: 2
 ---

+# Standards-Based Digital Credentials

-# Decoding the Spectrum: Unveiling the World of Standards-Based Digital Credentials
+> Decoding the Spectrum: Unveiling the World of Standards-Based Digital Credentials

 ## Intoduction
 Explore the insights presented in the article ["Standards-Based Digital Credentials: Flavors Explained” (Whitepaper)](https://medium.com/@identitywoman-in-business/new-paper-and-infographic-on-flavors-of-digital-credentials-released-b9b6ec5b95af) by [Identity Woman in Business](https://medium.com/@identitywoman-in-business).
 The whitepaper delves into the intricacies of the digital credential landscape, providing a simplified yet technically-accurate overview of the key flavors shaping the standards.
 As businesses and decision-makers stand at the crossroads of credential implementation choices, understanding these flavors becomes paramount.